-Microsoft Windows users who are living in the U.S., U.K., Malaysia, Australia or New Zealand have to deal with Microsofts next step in their fight against piracy.
-A user who opted for automatic security updates might recieve the new anti-piracy tool which will install itself and ask for a reboot.
-After that reboot the license of your windows operating system is checked.
-You might see the following message:
+Microsoft Windows users who are living in the U.S., U.K., Malaysia, Australia or New Zealand will soon have to deal with Microsoft's next step in the company's fight against piracy.
+All computer systems that use automatic updates may receive the new anti-piracy tool that the company released for that purpose.
+It will install itself automatically on those systems and ask for a reboot.
+It will then check the license of the Windows operating system on next boot, and if the check fails, will display the following message on the screen:

 This copy of Windows is not genuine; you may be a victim of software counterfeiting